MaxGraey/as-random/README.md

 ### Features

-- Exposes fast integer random generator with proper range reduction
+- Expose fast integer random generator with proper range reduction
-- Uses most novel and fast algorithms for all kind of distributions
+- Use most novel and fast algorithms for all kind of distributions
 - All input parameters are valid and don't throw exceptions

 ---
-### Descreate integer distributions:
+### Discrete integer distributions:

 - **Uniform** _(with range)_
 - Bernulli